 I can’t remember how many times I have been in this spot.
-You would think that a tackle box, with all your fishing gear and fishing lures, is something that you would not miss.
+You would think that a tackle box, with all your fishing gadgets and fishing lures, is something that you would not miss.
 WRONG!!!
 There was a time I ended up leaving the lake, to go to the local bait store to get some tackle.
 I was so embarrassed, is something I don’t usually talk about.
 Can you blame me?

 It has happened to all of us, its 2 in the morning, you barely have one eye open.
 There is not enough coffee in your system.
 You hook up the boat, throw the tackle in, place the cooler in the truck bed.
 And in your haste and tiredness, you neglect to bring the fishing poles.
 Trust me, I know.
 I have done it.

 In case you have this predicament, always remember that the fishing pole is optional.

 If you have a fishing line, hook, and bait, you can still fish.
 It will just be a bigger challenge than before.

 You would think this could not happen.
 Well, let me tell you it does.
 In this case, I can say this has not happened to me, yet.
 But I know of people who have been so excited to be going fishing they have climbed into the truck and forget to hitch the boat.

 In another occasion, someone, I won’t say no name, forgot to strap the boat properly.
 Long story short, there was NO boat when we arrived at the lake.